 Dear SI community,

-As many of you may be aware, several allegations of incidents of a both sexual and non-consensual nature have been made about events at OMD cons in the recent past.
+As many of you may be aware, several allegations of incidents of a both sexual and non-consensual nature have been made about events at CER cons in the recent past.
 While there are no allegations of such activities at SI, it is still deeply troubling to the youth leaders of the district that such an event might have occurred.

-These allegations led to OMD staff and the SI youth panel to proactively evaluate our policies and our troubling conclusion is this: our current SI policies are not adequate, especially to legally protect us and the district in a sufficient manner.
+These allegations led to CER staff and the SI youth panel to proactively evaluate our policies and our troubling conclusion is this: our current SI policies are not adequate, especially to legally protect us and the district in a sufficient manner.

 In changing our policies, we were aware that many changes would be unpopular, and that sacrifices would have to be made.
 However, we consider this secondary to ensuring the viability and survivability of the youth program by returning responsibility for youth safety to parents.